yireo/yireo-slides/slides/yireo/extdn_practices.md

 ~ Locally, you can use `app/code`
 ~ But with deployment, composer should be used
 ~ And `app/code` should be empty

 ---
+class: center, middle
+# 4. Do Document Your Dependencies

+---
 # 4. Document Dependencies